Authorities

 Procedures

-Additions or changes generally require open discussion through Issues, and the Issue/discussion must be recorded with the new value.
+Additions or changes generally require open discussion, beginning with Issues and passing through a roadmap, and the Issue/discussion must be recorded with the new value.

 Table Definitions